 Featured!
 September 13 2016

-Lai's Kinner Kailash enamel studs in Harper's Bazar Bride September'16 issue on an actress after our own heart- the very gorgeous Nimart Kaur.
+Lai's Kinner Kailash enamel studs in Harper's Bazaar Bride September'16 issue on an actress after our own heart- the very gorgeous Nimrat Kaur.
 Thrilled!

 Thank you Divyak D'Souza, Srishti Tewari and Harper's Bazaar Bride India!

 Spotted Lai's Bidri X MCM collection being quoted by The New Indian Express journalist Nidhi Singh on her feature about the the rising trend of multi purpose/detachable jewellery!

 We like! :)

 Found some old pictures of when we 1st sampled, some 6 years back, what are definitely a Lai classic now- these coin earrings!

 Also posted on our Facebook page on 2nd September, 2016.